Starting a million conversations, Rush and Ball emitting vocal vibrations, left coast to right coast.

 The teachers are responsible for their union.

-You know, and and and look at I you when you first called, you wanted to you wanted to blame the guardians of the parents.
+You know, and look at, when you first called, you wanted to blame the guardians or the parents.

 Teachers have to have some responsibility for it.

-You can't just say that, well, we got a different makeup here in the student body.
+You can't just say that, well, we've got a different makeup here in the student body.

-It's different than it was uh twenty years ago.
+It's different than it was 20 years ago.

-You can't say that the teachers are immune here from the from the faltering performance of the uh of the students.
+You can't say that the teachers are immune here from the faltering performance of the students.

-You can't say, well, it's the it's the union and it's the uh it's the teacher, it's the uh parents or it's the uh it's it's the guard guardians or whatever.
+You can't say, well, it's the union and it's the teacher, it's the parents, or it's the guardians or whatever.

 Where are they standing up for the concept of a decent education and a responsible one?

-So you when that doesn't happen, when the media portrays all teachers as being on one side of this, you're gonna have to understand it.
+So when that doesn't happen, when the media portrays all teachers as being on one side of this, you're going to have to understand that some people are going to think that all teachers are in unison anti this governor, anti-anything.

 They're just totally pro-union, whatever the union wants to do.

-So uh the good teachers that you talk about, we never hear from.
+So the good teachers that you talk about, we never hear from.

 They might call here and talk about it, but we don't see them in public.